 Notes added by the listing agent are highlighted for easy visibility by the buyer’s agent and include information on how the virtual showing will happen.
 When using the ShowingTime app, agents can easily share these notes by tapping the newly added ‘share’ button and sending the information via text or email.

-However, beginning April 7, 2020, users may advertise virtual showings/ live streams through Matrix and REALTOR.ca.
+Users may advertise virtual live stream open house through Matrix and REALTOR.ca.

-To advertise a virtual showing or live stream, please follow the instructions below:
+To advertise a virtual live stream open house, please follow the instructions below: